danishbilal/Data-Storage-on-Blockchain/README.md

 - MultiChain (stable version)
 - npm
 - Windows or Linux operating system

+# Folders for Customization
+- You can use "Backend" and "Frontend typescript" for customization.

 # General Instructuions
 - Only Admin can create new users.